 The Cornea and External Disease fellowship is one-year in duration, beginning the first week of July and ending the last week of June the following year.
 We have three full-time fellows who perform surgery and one or more research fellows, typically from outside the United States.
 The fellowship is primarily patient care oriented with significant clinical research opportunities.
 The fellowship includes working with all of the physicians on the Cornea service but most closely with Drs.
-Ayres, Hammersmith, Meghpara, Nagra, Raber and Rapuano.
+Ayres, Hammersmith, Meghpara, Nagra, Raber, Rapuano and Syed.
 In total we see about 500 patients a week.
 The fellows examine the patients after which the staff physician will see each patient and review the fellows’ evaluation.
 There are 6 other active cornea specialists on the Cornea Service with whom the fellows interact.
 In addition, the fellows are occasionally involved in staffing the resident Cornea Clinic.

 The Cornea service specializes in corneal transplantation, external disease and contact lens problems.
 There is also a Mucous Membrane Pemphigoid Clinic one afternoon a month staffed by Drs.
 Irving Raber and Kristin Hammersmith from Cornea, and Drs.
 Robert Penne and Michael Rabinowitz from Oculoplastics, as well as Dr. JP Dunn from the Uveitis Department.